 After his term in the Navy, Floyd cannot be found in a census, but the two clues that I have about his location are from my cousin, Suzanne who remembers that he lived in Moriarity NM.
 The 2nd is this small article in the Jacksboro newspaper from 1971 which seems to confirm this.
 Here a Suzanne's recollection when I asked her about Ora moving to Midland - It may have been during the time when Uncle Floyd moved here from Moriarity, NM.
-He was in a trailer or camper, I nt Floyd Smith of New Mexico think, and I know that he did come to the house once when Mom invited him over at Christmas.
-I later heard rumors that Clay had taken financial advantage of Floyd, but I don't know that.
+He was in a trailer or camper, I nt Floyd Smith of New Mexico y mito. u.
+D. Carter.